eclipse-symphony/symphony/docs/symphony-book/quick_start/quick_start.md

 ## Using Maestro

 The easiest way to get started with Symphony is to use Maestro, Symphony's CLI tool.
 You can install Maestro on your Windows, Mac, or Linux machine using a single command.
-And they, you can use ```maestro up``` to set up your Symphony environment and use ```maestro samples``` to run through predefined sample scenarios.
+And then, you can use ```maestro up``` to set up your Symphony environment and use ```maestro samples``` to run through predefined sample scenarios.

-> **WARNING** At the time of writing, the install script has only been tested successfully on a Ubuntu WSL2 system.
-On Windows, Windows defender is blocking the downloaded maestro.exe.

-> **WARNING:** At the time of writing, a temporary public repository (Haishi2016/Vault818) is used to host the install script.
-This needs to be changed before release.

 ### 1. Installation
 * Install on Linux/Max